omkar2611/Projects/README.md

 ## Projects

 ### Cab Investment Project
 XYZ is a private equity firm in US.
-Due to remarkable growth in the Cab Industry in last few years and multiple key players in the market, it is planning for an investment in Cab industry.
+Due to remarkable growth in the Cab Industry in last few years and multiple key players in the market, it is planning for an investment in Cab industry.<br>
 **Objective:** Provide actionable insights to help XYZ firm in identifying the right company for making investment.

 ### COVID-19 Analysis
-The COVID-19 epidemic, which began in early 2020, has affected every part of our work and lives and has changed everything.
+The COVID-19 epidemic, which began in early 2020, has affected every part of our work and lives and has changed everything.<br>
 **Objective:** Gain useful observations from WHO dataset and present it into a dashboard.

 ### Financial Analytics & Dashboard